Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 My whole purpose of practicing meditation is to set myself free, as I don’t want to be a slave to anything in life.
 It totally depends on your goal in life.
 If you are practicing meditation just for mental health benefits, a cup of coffee every other day is unlikely to have any impact.

 So much commercialization of caffeine has given rise to giant coffee chains which are all across the world.
 A majority of people living in America consume caffeine in one form or another every single day.

 It’s a billion-dollar market that constantly bombards us with attractive commercials and banners.

-At times, it’s very tempting and difficult to resist but if we are mindful we know what to consume and how much of it.
-Speaking for myself, I like to make my own coffee, and almost never have coffee in the cafes.
-I mostly drink a small quantity (about half teaspoon) decaf.
+At times, it’s very tempting and difficult to resist, but we know what to consume and how much of it if we are mindful.
+Speaking for myself, I like to make my own coffee and seldom have coffee in cafes.
+I mostly drink a small quantity (about half a teaspoon) of decaf.

-Again I’m not trying convince you to quit caffeine altogether.
-I’m just asking to regulate your intake so that you can derive maximum benefit out your meditation practice.
+Again I’m not trying to convince you to quit caffeine altogether.
+I’m just asking you to regulate your intake so that you can derive the maximum benefit from your meditation practice.

 But if your caffeine intake is way beyond what your body can efficiently handle, then practicing mindfulness or meditation is like fighting a lost battle.

 Subscribe To Get Your FREE E-Book “Cultivating Deep Awareness”

 We don’t spam.
 We respect your privacy.
 Your email is safe with us.
 Unsubscribe anytime.